The National Governing Body for Obstacle Course Racing

 Will USAOCR stifle innovation?

-No. USAOCRs goal is to encourage the growth, diversity and innovation in OCR, along the same guidelines as World Obstacle.
-While USAOCR will develop obstacle guidelines and safety / medical standards for various National Championships, these guidelines will not hinder race organizations innovating obstacles or formats, or require them to include restrictive race rules.
+No. USAOCR's goal is to encourage the growth, diversity and innovation in OCR.
+While USAOCR will develop obstacle guidelines and safety / medical standards for various events, these guidelines will not hinder race organizations innovating obstacles or formats, or require them to include restrictive race rules.

 Will the USAOCR force race brands to adhere to strict guidelines?